Arshad-Siddiqui/bank-tech-test/README.md

 node
 ```

-- Copy and paste the entire code block below and then press enter to quickly setup the environment
+- Copy and paste the entire code block below and then press enter to quickly setup the environment.

 ```javascript
 // in the node REPL import both modules